aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-epub/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to EPUB" h2="Transform EMAIL to EPUB within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+This process is useful for archiving emails, creating backups, or for other purposes.

+<h2>How Aspose.Total Helps for Email to EPUB Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert emails from one format to another.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to EPUB.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Email for C++, you can convert EMAIL file format to HTML.
+After that, by using Aspose.Words for C++ API, you can export HTML to EPUB.
+Both APIs come under Aspose.Total for C++ package.

+Aspose.Email for C++ API provides a wide range of features for manipulating emails.
+It supports various email formats, such as MSG, EML, EMLX, MHTML, and MBOX.
+It also provides features for creating, reading, and converting emails.

+Aspose.Words for C++ API is a powerful word processing API that enables developers to create, manipulate, and convert various document formats.
+It supports a wide range of document formats, such as DOC, DOCX, ODT, RTF, HTML, and PDF.
+It also provides features for creating, reading, and converting documents.

+By using Aspose.Total for C++, you can easily convert emails from one format to another.
+It provides a comprehensive set of features for manipulating emails and documents.
+It is a cost-effective solution for developers who need to add email conversion features inside their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}